sanaz-git/ag-grid-table/README.md

 ## Link to App ([Click](https://fluffy-duckanoo-a73256.netlify.app/))

-A Table working with React and AG Grid Community.Set up Rows and Columns, set some Grid Properties, use the Grid's API and listen to Grid events.
+A Table working with React and AG Grid Community.Set up Rows and Columns, set some Grid Properties(sortable,dragable,filter,...), use the Grid's API and listen to Grid events.